 There even appears to be a correlation with phonology.
 Languages with few phonemes show simpler syllable structure (often mostly CV), with less information per syllable.
 This leads to more agglutinative morphology, more overt case, and somewhat more tendency to remain head-final (SOV).
 Languages with more phonemes tend toward more consonant clusters and closed syllables.
 Many phonemes per syllable mean fewer syllables per word, which means it's easier for the next syllable to be an independent word, producing a tendency toward more isolating morphology.
 This increases homophony and word class (part of speech) ambiguity, which in turn produces more rigid syntax and more opaque idioms and set phrases, and this usually moves the verb before the object (VO) to separate it from the subject.

-Order within a clause
+Order within a phrase

 Comparing the order of constituents across head-final, weakly head-initial, or strongly head-initial languages can reveal other insights as to universal tendencies.
 When order consistently reverses between OV and VO languages or between AN and NA languages, this shows that particular aspects of a thing or an event are more tightly or more loosely tightly bound in speakers' minds to the thing or event.
 OV languages, for example, show adverbs in the order time-manner-place-verb, whereas VO languages have them in the opposite order: verb-place-manner-time.
+Yet having demonstratives and numerals out of harmony with head directionality is common across languages, as these modifiers are "light" and "mobile" compared to other modifiers of the noun (namely adjectives, genitives, and relative clauses).

 Modern Israeli Hebrew and other Semitic languages are strongly head-initial, with SVO or VSO clauses, NA noun phrases, and gerund-N-N deverbal phrases.
 Definite NPs are the N the A, and definite construct genitives are N the A. Only the adverbs meaning "very", "more", and less can appear between the and A. "Most", "all", and cardinal numbers at least two behave as nouns that precede a genitive NP to make a phrase meaning a set of that many: Card N (indefinite) or Card the N (definite).
 By contrast, cardinal "one" is an adjective; "one" as a noun means "one of".
 Numbers at least second that follow the noun are adjectives with ordinal meaning.
 As in English, subset size binds tighter than the subset's position in a larger set: "first two pages" translates to Hebrew words meaning "two pages first".
 (Arabic number words are ordered differently.)
 Hebrew adjectives also show more or less the mirror image of the canonical English adjective order.
 Deverbals can take one of two orders: V S ACC O for an action or V O of S for the result.